 Standard 5.2.
-The Outbreak Management Policy includes escalation of reporting to the cluster Risk Management Office, Leadership and the Ministry of Health.
+The Outbreak Management Policy includes escalation of reporting to the appropriate institutional leadership, and the Ministry of Health.

 Element 5.2.1.
-There are established systems to notify MOH and cluster risk management office of outbreaks that fulfil MOH's criteria for reporting within required time frame.
+There are established systems to notify MOH and the appropriate institutional leadership of outbreaks that fulfil MOH's criteria for reporting within required time frame.
 [Core element]